-- The holding cell used to securely detain juveniles shall be equipped so as to allow constant auditory access to the staff by the juvenile. - Minors held in secure detention shall be visually checked periodically, no less than every 30 minutes, by a staff member. - There shall be no communication between minors and adult prisoners; and if an adult prisoner, including an inmate worker, is present with the minor in the same room or area, staff of the law enforcement facility trained in the supervision of inmates shall maintain a constant, immediate presence with either the minor or adult prisoner, to ensure there is no communication between the minor and adult prisoner. - Situations in which a minor and an adult prisoner may be in the same room or passageway shall be limited to the following: - Booking; - Awaiting visiting or sick call; - Inmate worker presence while performing work necessary for the operation of the law enforcement facility, such as meal service and janitorial service; and - Movement of persons in custody within the law enforcement facility.
+• The holding cell used to securely detain juveniles shall be equipped so as to allow constant auditory access to the staff by the juvenile.

+- Minors held in secure detention shall be visually checked periodically, no less than every 30 minutes, by a staff member. - There shall be no communication between minors and adult prisoners; and if an adult prisoner, including an inmate worker, is present with the minor in the same room or area, staff of the law enforcement facility trained in the supervision of inmates shall maintain a constant, immediate presence with either the minor or adult prisoner, to ensure there is no communication between the minor and adult prisoner. - Situations in which a minor and an adult prisoner may be in the same room or passageway shall be limited to the following: - Booking; - Awaiting visiting or sick call; - Inmate worker presence while performing work necessary for the operation of the law enforcement facility, such as meal service and janitorial service; and - Movement of persons in custody within the law enforcement facility.

 During interviews with the Facility Director and random staff, a consistent description was provided regarding monitoring of juveniles and the area where juveniles are held.
-Staff indicated juveniles are held in the breakroom inside the station, which is outside of the lockup area where adults are held.
+The Facility Director and staff indicated juveniles are held in the report writing room inside the station, which is outside of the lockup area where adults are held.
 Staff indicated juveniles are monitored by sworn staff under constant direct supervision and cannot be held at the station for more than six hours before being released to a guardian or juvenile facility.

 During the site review, the audit team observed the area where juveniles are held.
 The audit team confirmed the area is inside of the station but outside of the lockup area where adult detainees are held.
-The designated area is the station's staff breakroom, which is a small room with two doors that remain open and unlocked.
-The breakroom has a table with approximately six chairs.
-Staff explained that juveniles are placed in a chair that is positioned on the far side of the table opposite the entrance doorways.
-Staff indicated that sworn staff sit on the opposite side of the table from the juvenile near the doorways when providing direct supervision.
-The audit team observed staff restrooms located just outside of the breakroom that are available for juveniles to be escorted to, if needed.
+The designated area is in the station's report writing room, which is a small room with one entry door that remains open and unlocked.
+Staff explained that juveniles are placed in a chair that is positioned on the far side of the room opposite the entry doorway.
+Staff indicated that sworn staff sit on the opposite side of the room from the juvenile near the doorway when providing direct supervision.
+The audit team observed staff restrooms located outside of the report writing room that are available for juveniles to be escorted to, if needed.
 The audit team did not observe any juveniles at the station during the onsite audit.
 The facility is compliant with this standard.